-Everyone who is a part of the Brazos Valley Symphony is delighted that you and your students will be attending the 2023 Children's Concert.
-So that this experience will be a positive one for all, we offer this packet of information to help you prepare your 4th and 5th grade students for the concert.
+Everyone who is a part of the Brazos Valley Symphony is delighted that you and your students will be attending the 2024 Children's Concert.
+So that this experience will be a positive one for all, we offer this packet of information to help you prepare your students for the concert.
 These materials are arranged to facilitate selecting single pages to copy or to project.